oloomoses/group-my-projects/README.md

 # Group My Projects

-This is a Ruby on Rails capstone project, where a build an mobile web app for grouping project based on the programing language used to create them.
+This is a Ruby on Rails capstone project, I a build a mobile web app that can be used by students to group their projects.
 The app shows the project name, date create and time taken to complete the project.
 The app also shows the groups available. a user can add a new group and a project as well.
 The sumation of time spend on all the collective project by a user is also displayed.

 ![screenshot](app/assets/images/Screenshot.png)